 Flourish with Yoga

 This online program of weekly yoga is available to Penticton students and employees.
 Zoom classes will help you build strength and flexibility to help reduce stress and improve well-being.
-Classes are held weekly on Tuesdays until Dec.
-1 from 4 to 5 p.m.
+Classes are held weekly every Monday starting Jan.
+11 to April 12, from 4 to 5 p.m.

 Stay tuned for future programs